St Lawrence

 We are a class who inquisitive and resilient.
 We love learning about new things and always try our best every day.

-For our RE lessons, we follow the Guildford Diocese recommended curriculum and our topic is ‘What do Sikh’s value?’
+For our RE lessons, we follow the Guildford Diocese recommended curriculum.

 We will be also working on other parts of the curriculum, so that everyone has a chance to shine.